-Student in grades 10-12 will be offered an opportunity to take the Armed Services Vocational Aptitude Battery test and consult with a military recruiter.
+A student in grades 10-12 will be offered an opportunity to take the Armed Services Vocational Aptitude Battery test and consult with a military recruiter.

-The test is given at Longview High School on September 4, 2019 at 8:15 and January 15, 2020 at 8:15.
+The test shall be offered at Longview High School on September 24 2019 at 8:15 and January 15, 2020 at 8:15.